LuisCarlosRojasTorres/Books/Cibersecurity/ISC2/CertifiedInCybersecSpecialization/C3-AccessControlConcepts/C3_M.md

 ## Module 1

 ### V - Course Introduction
-​Hello and welcome to Chapter 3 of our entry-level course. ​Chapter 3 builds neatly ​on what we've covered in Chapter 1 and Chapter 2 already. ​Chapter 1, we had a really good introduction ​to the fundamentals of cybersecurity. ​We looked at risk and a risk-based approach to security. ​We said that in order to manage risk to ​assets, we use controls. ​Controls are something that interact with the real-world. ​In Chapter 2, ​we looked at the use of controls in incident response, ​business continuity and disaster recovery.
+- in order to manage risk to ​assets, we use controls.
+- ​Controls are something that interact with the real-world. ​In Chapter 2, ​we looked at the use of controls in **incident response, ​business continuity and disaster recovery**.

-​Here, we have an entire chapter ​looking at the different types ​and categories of controls and how we can use them. ​We'll remind ourselves of that link to risk as well. ​Really important that we ​understand why we're using controls ​and why it's important to ​check that they're functioning correctly. ​Our chapter agenda has five modules, ​some key concepts, administrative controls, ​physical controls and logical controls. ​That grouping of three control types is ​present in our documentation security frameworks. ​It's the fairly typical grouping ​that we would expect to see, ​and we finish with Module 5, our chapter review.
+- ​Our chapter agenda has five modules, ​some key concepts, administrative controls, ​physical controls and logical controls. ​That grouping of three control types is ​present in our documentation security frameworks. ​It's the fairly typical grouping ​that we would expect to see, ​and we finish with Module 5, our chapter review.

 Agenda:
 - Key Concepts
+- Control types
   - Administrative Controls
   - Physical Controls
   - Logical Controls
 - Controls Review

 ## Module 2